 - JeannieBird’s – Come for the coffee, stay for the community.
 In addition to curing your java jones, JeannieBird’s boasts some awesome baked goods, breakfast specials, and other snacks.
 But the best part is that if you stop in on a Saturday morning, you’ll instantly be transported to a Gilmore Girls Luke’s Dinner feel, where everyone knows everyone and can’t resist lingering to catch up on the local news.

-- Johannson’s – Typically, I hate buffets.
-There’s a ridiculous story behind that particular aversion, but it’s too gross to share.
-However, Johannson’s Sunday brunch buffet is so good that I’m willing to break one of my cardinal brunch rules.
+- Johannson’s – I’m typically not a huge fan of buffets, but Johannson’s Sunday brunch buffet is so good that I’m willing to break one of my cardinal brunch rules.
 Spend $23 and settle in for bottomless booze, made-to-order omelettes, a seafood station, and more.
 It’s a steal – and it’s going to require reservations.

 - Fratelli’s – Proceed with caution. . . once you eat Fratelli’s crab cakes, you can never eat crab cakes anywhere else.
 Some will argue they’re too spicy, or have too much filler.
 I would argue that there’s no such thing as too much lump crab, which is the only overdose you’re in danger of here.

 - Cinco de Mayo – I love Mexican food.
 I’ve tried nearly every place in Carroll County and the surrounding areas, and this is one of my favorites.
 Their margaritas will send you straight into a siesta if you’re not careful; the guac is fresh; the tacos are fabulous; and the El Favorito is perfect if you’re like me and just want all the seafood, all the time.
 UPDATE: You should also check out LunaZul, my latest CC-area Mexican favorite!
 Read the full review here.